-- I budget almost 20% of my time to hiring and recruiting.
+- I budget almost 20% of my time for hiring and recruiting.
 A great PM builds great teams!

-There is more but that’s the 5 that comes to mind: Brainstorming, Decisions, Design, User metrics and Hiring.
+There is more but that’s the 5 that come to mind: Brainstorming, Decisions, Design, User metrics, and Hiring.

-What three things should every new founder constantly be thinking?
+What three things should every new founder constantly be thinking about?